voldikss/vim-floaterm/README.md

 #### **`g:floaterm_autoinsert`**

-Type `Boolean`.
+Type `String`.
 Whether to enter Terminal-mode after opening a floaterm.

+- `'never'`: Always do NOT enter Terminal-mode (stay in normal mode)
+- `'always'`: Always enter Terminal-mode
+- `'smart'`: enter Terminal-mode the first time a floaterm is opened; when the floaterm is hidden and reopened, enter Terminal-mode only if the cursor is at or beyond the last non-blank line (i.e., you were at the shell prompt), otherwise stay in normal mode

+For backward compatibility, `v:false` is treated as `'never'` and `v:true` is treated as `'smart'`.

-Default: `v:true`
+Default: `'smart'`.

 #### **`g:floaterm_titleposition`**